Dog Paternity Test with Mother

 Dog paternity testing is a very valuable tool, because it provides accurate breeding records.
 These records are a guarantee of the dog’s pedigree and ancestry and therefore enable breeders to offer purchasers DNA certified pedigrees, while building a sound reputation based on trust and credibility.

-The Science Behind the Dog Paternity Test
+The Science Behind Dog Parentage Verification

 Testing of the sire, the dam, and the progeny (puppy) is included in the price of £129 and, when all three are tested, we can confirm parentage with a probability of more than 99.99%.